soumyaray/compstatslib/README.md

 - `interactive_t_test()` Interactive visualization function that will show you a simulation of null and alternative distributions of the t-statistic.
-You will be able to play with the different parameters that affect hypothesis tests in order to see how their variation influences the null t and alternative t distributions, as well as statistical power.
+You can play with the different parameters that affect hypothesis tests to see how their variation influences the null t and alternative t distributions, as well as statistical power and type I/II errors.
 - `plot_t_test()` Non-interactive function that takes values necessary to do a t-test and visualizes the null and alternative t-statistic distributions.
 It shows rejection zone and power as areas under the curves.
+A type I/II error matrix can also be viewed.

 ### Statistical Sampling